Erik Gundersen

-Erik Gundersen (born 8 October 1959 in Esbjerg, Denmark) is a former motorcycle speedway rider in the late 1970s and 1980s.
-Gundersen is one of the most successful speedway riders of all time.
-He was the Speedway World Champion on three occasions, a two time Long Track World Champion, a five time World Pairs Champion, and a seven time World Team Cup winner with Denmark.
+Erik Gundersen (born 8 October 1959 in Esbjerg, Denmark) is a former motorcycle speedway rider.
+Gundersen is one of the most successful speedway riders of all time, having won the Speedway World Champion on three occasions, the Long Track World Championship twice and the World Pairs Championship five times.
+He is also a seven-time World Team Cup winner with Denmark, and earned 91 international caps for the country.

 Gundersen won the World Pairs Championship a record five years in succession from 1985 to 1989, and won the World Team Cup a record six years in succession from 1983 to 1988.
-His 17 World Championship wins see him sit second for the most World Championships won.
-Fellow Dane and Gundersen's long time Danish teammate Hans Nielsen holds the record with 22 World titles, though unlike Gundersen, Nielsen never won the Long Track World Championship.
+His 17 World Championship wins see him sit second for the most World Championships won behind fellow Dane and Gundersen's long time Danish teammate and rival Hans Nielsen.

 Career

-Gundersen rode for the Cradley Heathens from 1979 until 1989 when he almost died in a racing accident.
-He began his career at Cradley with Bruce Penhall but after Penhall's premature retirement in 1982, Gundersen became the club's number one rider – a position he held until his crash.
+1979

+Gundersen rode for his home town club Esbjerg and joined the British leagues with Cradley Heath Heathens during the 1979 British League season.
+He also rode in the qualifying rounds of the 1979 Speedway World Team Cup and gained a silver medal despite not actually riding in the final.

+1980

+Gundersen enjoyed a solid season for Cradley Heath and helped them win the Knockout Cup.
+In addition he rode for Denmark in his second World Cup.

+1981

 Gundersen first appeared in the Speedway World Championship Final in 1981 at Wembley Stadium where in front of 92,500 fans he finished 4th with 11 points.
 On the night he set a new 4 lap record for the 345 m track of 66.8 seconds, a record that will stand forever as this was the last time that speedway was raced at the famous venue.
+He also won the World Cup with Denmark for the first time and was a league champion with Cradley.

+1982

 His 1982 title chase ended on a sour note when he failed to qualify for the final held at the Los Angeles Memorial Coliseum after finishing a surprising 16th and last in the 1982 Intercontinental Final in Sweden.
+However, the year resulted in two medals, a silver in the World Cup and a bronze in the Speedway World Pairs Championship, (appearing in the semi final).
+Additionally he won two cup competitions with Cradley.

+1983

 He made amends for his 1982 failure, easily qualifying for the 1983 World Final in West Germany where he would again finish in a strong 4th place.

-Erik Gundersen would go on to win the World Championship three times: in 1984 at Ullevi in Gothenburg, Sweden, 1985 at the Odsal Stadium in Bradford, England, and lastly in 1988 at a packed to capacity Vojens Speedway Center in what was the first ever World Individual Final held in his home country of Denmark.
-Engine failure during the heats had stopped his chances of winning a 3rd championship in a row at the 1986 World Final in Poland, while he suffered the same fate in 1989 at the Munich Olympic Stadium in West Germany.
-He also finished second behind Hans Nielsen in the 2-day 1987 World Final at the Amsterdam Olympic Stadium.
+He won the British League Riders' Championship, held at Hyde Road on 15 October 1983.
+He won a second World Cup gold medal with Denmark and a bronze in the World pairs, partnering Hans Nielsen.
+In Britain, he won the league and cup double with Cradley and topped the Midlands' team averages.